 The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers who apply the PhotoLink coatings to their own products in their own facility.
 The Company believes this approach allows it to focus its resources on further developing its technology and expanding its licensing activities, while leveraging the established manufacturing, sales and marketing capabilities of its licensees for the marketing of the specific medical device utilizing the PhotoLink technology.
-The Company's licensing agreements are designed to allow manufacturers to incorporate the PhotoLink process into their own manufacturing processes without the need to send product outside their facility.
+The Company's licensing agreements are designed to allow manufacturers to incorporate the PhotoLink process into their own manufacturing processes so they can control production and quality without the need to send product outside their facility.